 Days of mindfulness are conducted typically as silent mini-retreats to encourage looking within, paying attention to our breath, and being mindful of the present moment.
 They provide an opportunity to spend an extended time in mindfulness, to practice sitting and walking meditation, enjoy nature, hear a Dharma talk and/or participate in a discussion.
 Sometimes, there is a longer opportunity to have questions answered, in an "Open Forum" format with our teacher.

-Participating in a day of mindfulness supports an individual’s meditation experience with practice, teachings, and discussion.
-It also fosters a more committed daily practice and regular attendance at local sangha meetings.
+Days of mindfulness (whether full days or half) provide time to relax, renew ourselves in nature, and nourish the seeds of happiness and true purpose within us.
+Attending such days supports an individual’s personal meditation experience with practice, teachings, deep listening and deep sharing.
+Participation also fosters a more committed daily practice and regular attendance at local sangha meetings.

-A typical day of mindfulness schedule follows this format:
+A typical full day of mindfulness schedule follows this format: